Crowd preference

 January

-3–12°C north / 10–16°C southCheapest month.
-Rome and Florence museums uncrowded.
+3–12°C north / 10–16°C southCheapest month - many hotels at their lowest rates.
+Rome and Florence historical cities uncrowded.
 Venice quietest.
 Southern Italy (Sicily, Puglia) mild and good for cultural visits.
-Ski season peak in the Alps.
-Post-Christmas very cheap.
+Snow sports peak season in the Alps and mountain resorts.
+Post-Christmas very cheap - good weather for indoor-focused city trips.

 February

-4–13°C north / 11–17°C southVenice Carnival (late February) — one of Europe's great winter spectacles but prices triple and book months ahead.
-Almond blossom in Sicily and Puglia.
-Still cold north.
+4–13°C north / 11–17°C southVenice Carnival (late February) - one of Europe's great winter spectacles but prices triple and many hotels book months ahead.
+Almond blossom in Sicily and Puglia - beautiful time in southern Italy.
+Still cold in the north with winter months weather.
 Budget month outside Carnival.

 March

-7–16°C north / 13–20°C southSpring beginning.
-Fewer crowds than April–May.
+7–16°C north / 13–20°C southSpring beginning - early march is excellent for southern Italy.
+Fewer tourists than April–May.
 Almond blossom in Sicily.
-Rome and Florence in early spring light.
+Rome and Florence in early spring light with pleasant weather.
 Easter creates a short price and crowd spike (April 5, 2026).
+Good time for rural areas of central Italy.

 April ⭐

-11–20°C north / 16–23°C southExcellent shoulder month.
-Easter week (April 2–5) busy — plan around it.
-Wisteria in bloom.
-Lakes opening.
-Amalfi Coast coming to life.
+11–20°C north / 16–23°C southExcellent shoulder month with good weather and fewer tourists.
+Easter week (April 2–5) busy - plan around it.
+Wisteria in bloom across many cities.
+Italian Lakes and Amalfi Coast opening.
+Late spring beginning.
 Southern Italy wonderful.
+Outdoor activities ideal across most regions.

 May ⭐

 15–24°C north / 20–27°C southItaly's finest spring month.
-Lake Como gardens at peak.
-Tuscany wildflowers.
+Italian Lakes gardens at peak.
+Rolling hills of Tuscany with wildflowers.
 Amalfi Coast driveable and fully open.
-Sea warming to 19–22°C. 25–35% below summer prices.
-Best month for the Lakes and Amalfi.
+Sea warming to 19–22°C. 25–35% below summer prices at many hotels.
+Best month for the Lakes and Amalfi Coast.
+Hiking trails across Cinque Terre and the south ideal in cooler temperatures.
+A fantastic time to experience Italy.

 June

-19–28°C north / 24–30°C southEarly summer sweet spot — warm, beautiful, before peak density arrives.
-Cinque Terre hiking excellent.
-Late June: summer building rapidly.
-Book accommodation 4–6 weeks ahead.
+19–28°C north / 24–30°C southEarly summer sweet spot - warm weather, beautiful, before peak density arrives.
+Cinque Terre hiking trails excellent.
+Outdoor activities at their best.
+Late June: summer temperatures building rapidly.
+Book accommodation 4–6 weeks ahead for popular destinations.

 July

-23–33°C north / 27–35°C southPeak season.
-Beautiful for beaches and islands — designed for it.
-Cities (Rome, Florence) uncomfortable in midday heat.
+23–33°C north / 27–35°C southHigh season.
+Beautiful for beaches and islands - designed for it.
+Major cities (Rome, Florence) uncomfortable in the extreme heat of the summer months.
 Colosseum and Vatican at maximum crowds.
 Amalfi Coast gridlocked.
+Air conditioning essential in the south.

 August

-22–33°C north / 26–36°C southFerragosto August 15 (national holiday — Italians go to the coast).
-Cities quieter but expensive.
-Coasts at maximum density.
-Beach and island Italy excellent if you accept the peak prices and book ahead.
+22–33°C north / 26–36°C southFerragosto August 15 (national holiday - many Italians go to the coast).
+Major cities quieter as many Italians leave.
+Coasts at maximum density - many hotels fully booked at peak prices.
+Beach and island Italy excellent if you accept peak prices.
+Air conditioning essential for the summer temperatures.

 September ⭐